wukaihua119/DailyExpenditureRecords/README.md

 It is a program that can record your daily expense, income and compute your account balance.

 # Building
-Download the *.c, *h and Makefile
+Download the *.c, *h and Makefile.
-To compile DailyAccountProgram
+To compile DailyAccountProgram.
-make Accounts
+$ make Accounts
-To execuate DailyAccountProgram
+To execuate DailyAccountProgram.
-./Accounts
+$./Accounts
 # Instructions
 Press "1" to input your cash flow and output your total balance and expense.